 The Sphere of Influence boundary does not involve, authorize or permit the siting or construction of any facilities.
 CEQA Regulation Section 15061(b)(3) states "The activity is covered by the general rule that CEQA applies only to projects which have the potential for causing a significant effect on the environment.
-Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA."
-A Sphere of Influence is defined by Government Code 56425 as "...a plan for the probable physical boundary and service area of a local agency or municipality...".
-A SOI is generally considered a 20-year, long-range planning tool and has no legal binding effect to authorize annexation or future improvements.
-CEQA Regulation Section 15262 includes an exemption for projects involving only planning studies for possible future actions.
-Any annexation into the District would require further CEQA review and action by LAFCO.

-David Church, AICP, Executive Officer

-Date File No. 4-R-16
+Where it can be seen with certainty that there is no possibility that the act on the environment, the activity is not subject to CEQA."
+A Sp Code 56425 as "a plan for the probable physical bounda municipality".
+A SOI is generally considered a 20-year, long-reffect to authorize annexation or future improvements.
+CEC exemption for projects involving only planning studies for possi District would require further CEQA review and action by LAFCO. here of Influence is or ry and service area ange planning tool ar A Regulation Section ble future actions.
+A defined by Government of a local agency or nd has no legal binding on 15262 includes an David Church, AICP, Executive Officer Date File No. 4-R-16